Justin Hartley Crushes ‘This Is Us’ Fan Theories About How Jack Died

 “I do,” Brown said when asked if knows how his This Is Us dad died.
 “Well, because we have to know because it sort of informs how we relate to our present, knowing what our past was.
 So we know the story, and we know the pieces will be parsed out throughout the course of this season into the future.”

-Justin Hartley’s TV mom, Mandy Moore also said it will be a while before the dad of three’s death storyline plays out for viewers, telling Elle that This Is Us fans probably won’t be in the know until the second or third season.
+Justin Hartley’s TV mom, Mandy Moore, also said it will be a while before the dad of three’s death storyline plays out for viewers, telling Elle that This Is Us fans probably won’t be in the know until the second or third season.

 "And all is right in the world…" – @mandymooremm #ThisIsUs